jaeseungyum/bem-sass/README.md

 ```

 #### ```block-types```
-Manage custom block types(name/prefix pair). the default is an empty map.
+Sometimes you may need to define several block types to manage your project (especially when you adopt methodology like ITCSS).
+You can define several block levels by adding 'block type name / prefix' pair. the default is an empty map.
 ```scss
 @include configure-BEM((
   block-types: (